Thank you for contacting

-The Internal Revenue Service has announced significant updates to federal income tax rules that will apply to the 2025 tax return season.
-These changes, enacted through the One Big Beautiful Bill Act signed into law in July 2025, expand IRS tax deductions with new categories aimed at workers, seniors, and families.
-The provisions are expected to reduce taxable income nationwide for millions of eligible taxpayers.
+The Internal Revenue Service has announced significant updates to federal income tax rules that taxpayers will report during the 2026 filing season.
+These changes, enacted through the One Big Beautiful Bill Act, expand IRS tax deductions by introducing new categories for workers, seniors, and families.

 Breaking Down the New Deduction Provisions

-The IRS outlined four major deduction categories to reshape how taxpayers calculate income tax in 2025.
-These deductions apply whether taxpayers itemize or take the standard deduction, a change that broadens eligibility compared with prior tax return rules.
-Each provision has income limits, reporting requirements, and specific guidelines that employers and taxpayers must follow.
+The IRS outlined four major deduction categories to reshape how taxpayers calculate their income tax for the 2025 tax year.
+These deductions apply whether taxpayers itemize or take the standard deduction, which broadens eligibility compared with prior tax return rules.
+Each provision has income limits and specific eligibility requirements that taxpayers must meet.

 No Tax on Tips—Relief for Service Workers